 2. Establish your budget.

 Before you even step foot into a bridal salon, know how much money you are willing to spend on a gown.
 Your magic number does not include the cost of alterations and accessories–you’ll want to budget those items separately.
-See more wedding planning checklists and budget advice here to help you calculate expenses.

 3. Determine the wedding location.